 Whisk the cream and 40g sugar until soft peaks are formed.

 Arrange some of the broken meringue along with a scoop of ice cream into some small serving bowls.
 Arrange the remaining strawberries and cover with whipped cream.
 Top with the strawberry sauce and finish with shards of meringue, powder and flowers.
 (Serves 4).

 * Josue sources his strawberries from the Strawberry Fields farms, and grows violas in his own garden.

-WHY NOT START YOUR OWN EDIBLE FLOWER GARDEN THIS WEEKEND TO ADD SOME GOMA FLAIR TO YOUR SUMMER DESSERT?
+WHY NOT START YOUR OWN EDIBLE FLOWER GARDEN TO ADD SOME GOMA FLAIR TO YOUR SUMMER DESSERT?

 Hear GOMA10 Ambassador Margie Fraser talk about the now famous Wattle Seed Custard dessert.
 Margie Fraser is the Brisbane editor of Vogue Living, Artichoke and Houses, and a writer specialising in design, art and architecture.
 Margie has had a long association with QAGOMA and served on the Gallery’s Board of Trustees from 2010-2014.